 The business model of all insurance companies is to charge as much as they can in premiums and to pay out as little as possible in claims.
 Keep this in mind when you receive the settlement offer for your total loss vehicle.

-After making your payment, please email the insurance company CCC or other work sheet to firstname.lastname@example.org
+Before making your payment, please email the insurance company CCC or other work sheet to firstname.lastname@example.org

 Don T (California)- Thank you for your services.
 I am happy with the total loss valuation appraisal and feel the valuation to be true.
 When I drive to Tesla supercharger stations, none of the other Tesla’s stand out or is as nice as mine, and I get that comment all the time from Tesla and non-Tesla owners.
 It was my perfect dream car and is irreplaceable.
 You just can’t put a price tag on something like that.
 So it’s very insulting when Geico and CCC tries to value my car at such a ridiculous amount.
 So thank you for your great work and I will definitely be leaving you great reviews.
 Franklin was very helpful and extremely knowledgeable.
 He took his time to explain the process and what I would be expecting before I even hired him.
 I felt very comfortable working with him and couldn’t be more happy with his services.
 If you had a car that you loved and cherished and is irreplaceable, and you want to make sure it gets appraised at the right value even though you can’t put a price tag on it…then Franklin and The St. Lucie Appraisal Company is your go to appraiser.
 Thanks Franklin!